-This Mitigation Monitoring and Reporting Program is designed to ensure compliance with Public Resources Code Section 21081.6 during implementation of mitigation measures.
+This Mitigation Monitoring and Reporting Program is designed to ensure compliance with AB 3180 (1989) during implementation of mitigation measures.
 This program identifies at a minimum: the department responsible for the monitoring, what is to be monitored, how the monitoring shall be accomplished, the monitoring and reporting schedule, and completion requirements.
-A record of the Mitigation Monitoring and Reporting Program will be maintained at the offices of the Land Development Review Division, 1222 First Avenue, Fifth Floor, San Diego, CA 92101.
-All mitigation measures contained in Mitigated Negative Declaration No. 103439 shall be made conditions of the Progress Guide and General Plan Amendment/Community Plan Amendment/Rezone/Site Development Permit/Coastal Development Permit and Planned Development Permit as may be further described below.
+The City of San Diego, Engineering and Capital Projects Department, Park and Recreation Department and the Development Services Department are jointly responsible for ensuring that this program is carried out.